jrlmartin/qorexal/api/src/workflows/topDogV2/MidCapStock/README.md

 1. **API Rate Limits**: Both Tradier and EODHD have rate limits that may affect the number of stocks that can be analyzed simultaneously.

-2. **Intraday VWAP Calculation**: VWAP calculation requires minute-by-minute data which may not be completely accurate with the current implementation.

-3. **Pattern Recognition Quality**: The quality of pattern recognition depends on the EODHD implementation.
+2. **Pattern Recognition Quality**: The quality of pattern recognition depends on the EODHD implementation.

 4. **Pre-market Data Availability**: Pre-market data may not be available for all stocks, especially those with lower liquidity.